skylerchiu/Stock-Market-Analyzer/README.md

 ----

 * Features and Sections:
-  * Portfolio viewer, with all necessary information like 52-week highs/lows, EPS, Markt Cap, etc.
+  * Portfolio viewer, with all necessary information like  highs/lows, EPS, Market Cap, etc.
-  * Individidual equity intraday prices and graphs
-  * Closing price history visualizations with line and candlestick graphs
+  * Pivot point indicator
   * Price prediction for one day in the future based on hisotrical data and patterns in stock movement

  ## Technologies